mozilla/prio-processor/examples/docker-asyncio/README.md

-# asyncio Example Usage
+# docker-asyncio

-This example demonstrates usage of the python wrapper using asyncio in docker.
+This example demonstrates an example service running the prio pipeline in docker.

 ## Running the example

 ```
-$ pipenv sync
+$ pipenv sync --dev
-$ pipenv run main.py
+$ docker-compose build
+$ docker-compose up
 ```